postlund/pyatv/docs/development/listeners.md

 It is possible to get callbacks whenever a device loses its connection.
 Two methods are used: one for expected loss, e.g. manually disconnecting and one for unexpected loss, e.g. a crash or network problem.
-The API is defined by the `interface.DeviceLister` interface and works similarly to how push updates works.
+The API is defined by the
+{% include api i="interface.DeviceListener" %} interface and works similarly to how push updates works.

 Here is a simple example: